Harilaza/Techzara_WCC2_s3/README.md

 }
 ```
 - Select File stape:
  click the checkbox in bottom left corner to authorize multiple select file then select your image file by clicking the button.
+Change the variable name `file` to `images`.
 ![multiple file!](altair_upload.png)